-Getting into escrow can be a piece of cake in a Buyers Market – A Buyer’s Market is an economic situation where supply exceeds demand, giving buyers negotiating leverage over sellers.
+As a buyer, getting into escrow can be a piece of cake in a Buyers Market – A Buyer’s Market is an economic situation where supply exceeds demand, giving buyers negotiating leverage over sellers.
 This situation is great for buyers, as there is usually plenty of inventory to choose from with lower prices and most sellers would be happy to work with you.

 On the other hand, the opposite is true in a Seller’s Market – A Seller’s Market is a situation where demand exceeds supply, giving sellers negotiating leverage over buyers.
 Unfortunately, the last few years have been very strong Seller’s Markets, with lots of buyers competing over little inventory which also pushes prices higher.

 Competing in these markets can be challenging, but we can help prepare you!
 Learn more by viewing our post How to be Competitive in a Hot Market.